 There is always a busy atmosphere around the Abertay campus, as students come and go to lectures, meet with staff, study for exams, and attend tutorials and seminars.

 As well as succeeding academically, we want to make sure you enjoy your time in Dundee, so we'll be there to support you every step of the way.
 If you feel you are struggling with your finances, workload or feeling homesick, the counsellors will be able to put you back on your feet and help you move forward again.

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at Abertay University!
+Some of these might help you to study for a Master at Abertay University!